LiquidSkin/Github-Assignment/README.md

  # 10) - What is the use of a Git Config File?
          Git config file is used to modify and assign the settings of a repository.
 The Git config file usually contains the user email user username.
 It also contains all the dependencies associated with a branch.

+  # 11) - What is Git Fork?
+         Git Fork is used to propose changes to someone else's existing project or use someone else's repository as a starting point to make changes to that repository.

+  # 12) - Difference between Fork, Branch and Clone?.
+          Fork - Use someone else's branch as a starting point to start making changes.
+          Clone - Copy an entire repository to one's local system and start working on that repository.
+Can be used for pull requests later.
+          Branch - Create a separate code base separate from the main branch and make changes to that codebase(usually adding a separate feature) and then merge the changes to the main branch.
+Useful for collobaration.

+   # 13) - Difference between Pull Request and Branch?.
+           Pull request is made to the users to let them know/ approve the changes made to their code by us.
+A git branch is created to create a separate copy/version of the main code in the main branch so that developers can work without affecting the code in the main branch.